apache/pekko-connectors/docs/src/main/paradox/google-fcm.md

 ## Settings

-The FCM connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Alpakka.
+The FCM connector @ref[shares its basic configuration](google-common.md) with all the Google connectors in Apache Pekko Connectors.
 Additional FCM-specific configuration settings can be found in its own @github[reference.conf](/google-fcm/src/main/resources/reference.conf).
 You can send test notifications [(so called validate only).](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages/send)
 And you can set the number of maximum concurrent connections.